-Task Steps Additional Details Create a new 1.
-Click Add > Create New.
-The following applications application control 2.
-Fill in the following fields: cannot be blocked: Name: Specify a unique name for the cont The name must be different than any oth application control.
-For information abou SVCHOSL.EXE valid characters, see Naming Conventions A + 1 ZENworks Control Center. ◆ lsass.exe Description: This information is optional.
-You ◆ wmiprvse.exe can provide text that helps identify the purpose, creator, or owner of the control. • services.exe Default Behavior: Select one of the follow • explorer.exe behaviors: • smss.exe No Execution: Blocks the application from executing.
-Blocks a non-executa file from opening. able • csrss.exe No Internet Access: Blocks the application from accessing Internet content.
-No Restrictions: Removes any restrictions (No Execution or No Internet Access) from the application This enables you to override any restrictions for the application that might be inherited from another Application Control policy. n.
-Applications: Specify the applications or f to control.
-To do so, click New , type the na of the application or file, then click OK to it to the list. ame You must specify the full name of the application or file.
-Partial names and wildcards are not supported.
-For example specify Notepad, you must enter notepad. exe, not just notepad. e, to Do not specify a path.
-The control behavior applied to all instances of the application regardless of location.
-Define Another Application Control: Selethis option to create another application control after you finish with this one. ect 3.
-Click OK to save the control.
-By default, the application control is enab If you do not want it enabled at this time, deselect the Enabled box.
-Disabling the application control leaves it in the policy lexcludes it from being enforced when the policy is applied to a device. , but
+Task Steps Additional Details Create a new application control Click Add > Cre Fill in the following cannot be blocked: The name must application controcharacters, see ZENworks Controcharacters.
+The can provide text purpose, creator Default Behaviors: • No Execut from execut file from op Polication his information is optional.
+You t that helps identify the or, or owner of the control. ior: Select one of the following tion: Blocks the application uting.
+Blocks a non-executable lsass.exe restrictions Access) fro enables yo for the applifrom anoth Applications: S to control.
+To do ctions: Removes any s (No Execution or No Internet om the application.
+This ou to override any restrictions olication that might be inherited her Application Control policy.
+Specify the applications or files o so, click New, type the name on or file, then click OK to add it application or file are not supporte Notepad, you m just notepad. fy the full name of the e.
+Partial names and wildcards ed.
+For example, to specify nust enter notepad.exe, not a path.
+The control behavior is stances of the application cation. this option to cre r Application Control: Select eate another application u finish with this one.
+3. Click OK to save re the control.
+If you do not wa deselect the Ena application conti application control is enabled. ant it enabled at this time, abled box.
+Disabling the trol leaves it in the policy but a being enforced when the d to a device.

-Task teps Additional Details Copy an existing tion controls application control list from another policy lists you want to copy. n the selected e copied.
-If you can edit the 0 01: 1 01: trols after they are Import an application All application controls control from a policy export file) (lick the lal hutton the export file are If necessary, you can export me 3.
-Click the Browse button to display the File edit the im ported controls are added to the list. application controls you want to import, then exporting of ation about controls, see Export tion control.
-5. In the Select File dialog box, click OK . .ion common In the Import File dialog box, click OK to import the application controls to the list.
+Task Steps Additional Details Copy an existing application control list from another policy Click Add > Copy Existing.
+Select the Application Control policies whose lists you want to copy.
+All application controls included in the selected policies are copied.
+If necessary, you can edit the copied controls after 3.
+Click OK. they are added to the list.
+Import an application 1.
+Click Add > Import.
+All application controls included in the expert file are imported.
+If control from a policy export file 2.
+Click the Q button. in the export file are imported.
+If necessary, you can edit the · Click the Browse button to display the File Upload dialog box. imported controls after they are added to the list.
+Select the export file containing the application controls you want to import, then click Open.
+For information about exporting controls, see Export an application control.
+5. In the Select File dialog box, click OK .
+In the Import File dialog box, click OK to import the application controls to the list.
 Edit an application 1.
 Click the application control name. control 2.
 Modify the fields as desired.
 3. Click OK.
 Rename an application control Select the check box next to the application control name, then click Edit > Rename.
 2. Modify the name as desired.
 3. Click OK.
 Export an application control Select the check box next to the application control name.
 You can select multiple controls to export.
 2. Click Edit > Export.
 3. Save the file.
 The default name given to the file is sharedComponents.xml.
 You can change the name if desired.
 Do not change the .xml extension.
-Delete an application control Select the check box next to the application control name, then click Delete.
+L Delete an application control Select the check box next to the application control name, then click Delete.
 2. Click OK to confirm deletion of the control.